This is based on opinion. Please don't list it on a work's trope example list.

-While "Closer" is deeply unsettling, the best example of their (his?) work is "Deep", in which lead singer Trent Reznor drives around in his car, looking like one of the Uruk-Hai creatures from Lord of the Rings, due to the fact that he had stolen a valuable safe, and was sprayed with a toxic dye that won't come out.
+"Deep," in which Trent drives around in his car, looking like one of the Uruk-Hai creatures from The Lord of the Rings, due to the fact that he had stolen a valuable safe, and was sprayed with a toxic dye that won't come out.

 The concept behind the Year Zero album and ARG: Brutal, fascist American theocracy following biological terrorism, a drug-enhanced fanatical military, drugs in the water supply to subdue the populace and increasingly frequent mind-numbing visions of ghostly, god-like hands descending from the sky known as "The Presence."
 "Proof" found via scrambled messages from the future scattered across websites and audio and video found on USB keys discovered at concert venues.